canonical/ubuntu-security-documentation/docs/software-integrity/archive-verification.rst

      ...

-A configured repository that does not reference a trust anchor through the ``Signed-By`` option will used the global trusted keyring.
+A configured repository that does not reference a trust anchor through the ``Signed-By`` option will use the global trusted keyring.
 The global trusted keyring is bootstrapped by the ``ubuntu-keyring`` package, which is installed by default and creates GPG keyrings containing the Ubuntu Archive signing public keys under the ``/etc/apt/trusted.gpg.d/`` directory.